basho/zdf2pdf/README.md

 The process for creating a documentation archive is fairly straightforward, but involves some one-time preparation of the Zendesk account for users making documentation archives.
-Additional time is required to establish a working environment for the documentation archiving utility, **zdfversion**.
+Additional time is required to establish a working environment for the documentation archiving utility, zdfversion.

 Here are the essential steps for a basic documentation archiving run:

 1. One time set up of Zendesk user API token.
 2. One time set up of Python virtualenv to do documentation archival work in.
-3. Get **zdfversion**: <TODO> add URL https://github.com/basho/zdfversion
+3. Get zdfversion: <TODO> add URL https://github.com/basho/zdfversion
 4. Run `zdfversion` for the documentation set(s) you wish to archive.
 5. Create a new entry in the Archived Documentation section of Zendesk Documentation at http://help.basho.com.